Hyperbole

 “It's like I couldn't breathe”

 Angela & Uncle Jerry note that even 'I couldn't breathe' would be hyperbolic, James can clearly breathe.
 Uncle Jerry initially considers whether it might be metaphorical but declines to credit James with metaphor, saying the character isn't capable of it.
-The line is characterized as adolescent diction with the unnecessary 'like' and the pronoun 'it' with no antecedent.
+The line is characterised as adolescent diction with the unnecessary 'like' and the pronoun 'it' with no antecedent.

 The hyperbole underscores James's adolescence and his inability to assess his own emotions, whether he can't breathe from love or from guilt is left unexamined by the character, which is part of the dis-narrative effect.